InanoKnowles/Project4/README.md

 - What challenges should I make to continue my growth?

-For this I have decided to step into doing REACT js this was the program that destroyed my confidence and ability to think...But there's nothing better than facing those struggles with a good set of free resources:
+For this I have decided to step into doing REACT js this was the program that destroyed my confidence and ability to think...After doing my best to tackle my weakness - I think I've come to really enjoy REACT js - I still have a lot to learn.

+But there's nothing better than facing those struggles with a good set of free resources:

 _[Introducing Hooks - React](https://reactjs.org/docs/hooks-intro.html)_